Local min-max surfaces and strongly irreducible minimal Heegaard splittings: Minimal Heegaard splittings in orientable 3-manifolds

 \textbf{Example:} This corollary is optimal if we focus on index at most one tori not included in a $3$-ball, as shown by the following example.
 Consider a long cylindrical piece $[0,1]\times S^2$, cap it on one side (say $\{0\}\times S^2$) with a half-sphere, then take the quotient on the other side ($\{1\}\times S^2$) by the usual $\mathbb{Z}_2$-action to get an $\mathbb{R}P^3$ with positive scalar curvature.
 If the cylindrical piece is long enough with a metric near the product metric, and if the spheres $\{t\}\times S^2$ constitute a mean convex foliation with mean curvature vector pointing towards $\{1\}\times S^2$, then by the maximum principle, the monotonicity formula and the area bound \cite[Proposition A.1 (i)]{MaNe}, there is no index one minimal torus intersecting the projective plane $(\{1\}\times S^2) / \mathbb{Z}_2$.

-Before proving Theorem \ref{positivegenus}, we need the following approximation lemma.
+Before proving Theorem \ref{positivegenus}, we need two lemmas.
 Recall that $(M,g)$ is closed irreducible oriented and not diffeomorphic to the $3$-sphere.

 \begin{lemme} Let $(M,g)$ be as above, let $H$ be an irreducible Heegaard splitting.
-Suppose that $H$ is not isotopic to the stable oriented double cover of a non-orientable minimal surface with a vertical handle attached.
-Let $\mathfrak{C}$ be a core.
-Then for all constant $C>0$ large enough, there is a sequence of bumpy metrics $g_m $ converging smoothly to $g$ and $C$-cores $ \mathfrak{C}_{m}$ with respect to $g_m$, such that $\partial \mathfrak{C}_{m}$ converges smoothly to $\partial \mathfrak{C}$ (with respect to $g$). \end{lemme}
+Suppose that $H$ is not isotopic to a stable minimal surface or to the stable oriented double cover of a non-orientable minimal surface with a vertical handle attached.
+Let $\mathfrak{C}$ be an $H$-core (which exists by Corollary \ref{existence core}).
+Then for all constant $C>0$ large enough, there is a sequence of bumpy metrics $g_m $ converging smoothly to $g$ and $C$-bounded $H$-cores $ \mathfrak{C}_{m}$ with respect to $g_m$, such that $\partial \mathfrak{C}_{m}$ converges smoothly to $\partial \mathfrak{C}$ (with respect to $g$). \end{lemme}